evercoinx/meme-tools/README.md

     yarn grind-keypairs
     ```

-6. Run these commands to list the _main_ accounts and import their secret keys into the _Phantom_ wallet on Solana:
+6. Run this command to estimate how much SOL should be transferred to the _dev_ and _sniper distributor_ accounts:

     ```bash
-    yarn get-accounts:main
-    ```

-7. Run this command to estimate how much SOL should be transferred to the _dev_ and _sniper distributor_ accounts:

-    ```bash
     yarn distribute-funds:dry-run
     ```

-8. Transfer the reported SOL from the _collector_ account on Solana to the _one_ on Base via [Mayan Bridge](https://swap.mayan.finance).
+7. Transfer the reported SOL from the _collector_ account on Solana to the _one_ on Base via [Mayan Bridge](https://swap.mayan.finance).

-9. Transfer SOL from the _collector_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana via [Mayan Bridge](https://swap.mayan.finance).
+8. Transfer SOL from the _collector_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana via [Mayan Bridge](https://swap.mayan.finance).

-10. Transfer SOL from _collector_ account to the _trader distributor_ and _whale distributor_ accounts.
+9. Transfer SOL from _collector_ account to the _trader distributor_ and _whale distributor_ accounts.

-11. Run this command to make sure that all the _main_ accounts have the sufficient SOL balance:
+10. Run this command to make sure that all the _main_ accounts have the sufficient SOL balance:

     ```bash
     yarn distribute-funds:dry-run
     ```

-12. Write down the transferred SOL into the PnL table.

-13. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:
+11. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:

     ```bash
     yarn distribute-funds && yarn get-funds
     ```

-14. Check that the _collector_ account has the balance of at least 400 USDC.
+12. Check that the _collector_ account has the balance of at least 400 USDC.
 If not, swap SOL to top it up with the missing USDC.

 # Token Pre Launch Phase